 Let’s look at the example below.

 These are three wild pygmy elephants playing on a riverbank.
 I took the photos in Borneo but were they really posing like this?
-No, it’s artistic license.
+No, it’s called artistic license.
 They all posed like this, but separately.
 I re-arranged them.

 All three elephants were really playing together, the light was coming from the same direction, and the scale was not an issue.
 All I had to do was tweak the contrast and cut and paste the images together.
 I removed the color to help me with the tones.